How to Declutter Your Home Room by Room

 - Pet supplies

-- Home improvement supplies
+- Home improvement items

-- Anything that is broken, dried out, used up, or no longer needed
+- Anything broken, dried out, or used up

 More Garage Clutter Resources: